benbalter/benbalter.github.com/_posts/2011-03-09-craft-your-personal-brand.md

 ---
 title: Using WordPress to Craft Your Personal Brand
-description: "Recording and slides from my brief talk at March's joint WordCampDC and Hacks/Hackers DC MeetUp on leveraging WordPress to craft your personal brand."
+description: Recording and slides from my brief talk at March's joint WordCampDC and Hacks/Hackers DC MeetUp on leveraging WordPress to craft your personal brand.
 ---

 I gave a brief talk at March's joint [WordPressDC and Hacks/Hackers DC MeetUp](http://www.meetup.com/wordpressdc/events/16178194/) on leveraging WordPress to craft your personal brand.
 Below are slides and a recording of the livestream.